jmodie/hiring-engineers/README.md

 Please include the script you used to create your Dashboard in your submission.

-Once your dashboard is created, access the Dashboard from your Dashboard List.
+After you create your Dashboard, access the Dashboard from your Dashboard List.

 * Set the Dashboards's timeframe to the past 5 minutes.
 * Take a snapshot of this graph and use the @ notation to send it to yourself.